-Meghan Markle's Sorority Photo Proves She Hasn't Changed A Bit
+Meghan Markle Was In A Sorority & This College Photo Proves She Hasn't Changed A Bit

 Meghan Markle might be the future Duchess of Sussex, but did you know she was also a sorority girl?
 Well, now you do!
 Meghan Markle's sorority photo just graced its way into our presence, and it's proof that homegirl never has and never will age.
 The photo was tweeted by the Chicago Sun-Times and apparently was one of her composite photos from when she was a student at Northwestern University.
 She studied theater and communications during her time there, and according to people who ~knew her when~ (and Markle herself), she was a "theater nerd."
 Markle was a member of Kappa Kappa Gamma sorority, and the photo from the Chicago Sun-Times was reportedly taken during the 2000-2001 academic year.